Yellowstone Park Wildlife Viewing

 Sprinting through Yellowstone at up to 60 miles per hour, pronghorn spend most of their time grazing on the prairies.

 A small number of mountain lions prowl Yellowstone.
-Also known as cougars and panthers, mountain lions in Yellowstone generally reside at higher elevations and are fairly secretive, making them difficult to find.
+Also known as cougars and panthers, mountain lions in Yellowstone generally reside at higher elevations and are fairly secretive, making them difficult to spot.

 While in Yellowstone, keep an eye out for some of the park's smallest, but most fascinating residents.
 Chipmunks, ground squirrels, martens, beavers, river otters, and yellow-bellied marmots call Yellowstone National Park home.